 I do not think I would still be functioning if I had not read it.
 Through the Bible and the Book of Mormon, in which I read His precious words, Christ has saved me more times than I can recount.

 By reading “The Book of Mormon”, I learned for myself that Jesus Christ lives, that He loves you and me, and that He performed the Atonement so that we could also live again in an eternal happiness with our families forever.
 I know that He knows me.
-I know that He knows and loves you and I highly encourage all to read the book to know this for yourselves.
+I know that He knows and loves you.
+And as such, I highly encourage all to read the book to know this for yourselves.

 How does being religious affect you, your life, and your arts?

-Being religious has allowed me to understand my purpose in life and to build a firm foundation on eternal truths and principles that guide me as I make important decisions throughout my life.
-Because of my religion, I know where I came from, I know who I am, and I know where I want to go.
+Being religious has allowed me to understand my purpose in life.
+It has allowed me to build a firm foundation on eternal truths and principles that guide me as I make important decisions throughout my life.
+Because of my religion, I know where I came from.
+I know who I am, and I know where I want to go.

 Christ’s Gospel and the knowledge of His Plan of Salvation (or Plan of Mercy, Redemption, or Happiness), allows me to understand the reason why I go through hard times, or as I prefer to call it – The Refiner’s Fire.
-Hard times allow me to grow and eventually be there for others in ways I wouldn’t have had the strength or knowledge of how to do unless I had gone through those hard times.
+Hard times allow me to grow.
+They eventually allow me to be there for others.
+And often times, in ways I wouldn’t have had the strength or knowledge of how to do unless I had gone through those hard times.
 To me, hard times are truly a refinement of the soul.

 It also has taught me more about finding peace, forgiving oneself and others, and loving others than any other thing within my life.
 I am far from a perfect person.
-I make mistakes.
+As such, I make mistakes.
 I fall short.
 I am human.
 But the beauty of knowing of the Atonement of Jesus Christ is not just knowing that I can repent and try again the next day to be a better person, but also knowing that during the Atonement when Christ suffered for our sins, He gained a perfect knowledge of exactly what we all individually go through in our lives.
-Because of that knowledge, I know I will always have someone who understands me perfectly and someone whom I can confide in and lean on for support during times of sorrow.
+Because of that knowledge, I know I will always have someone who understands me perfectly.
+I know I will always have someone whom I can confide in.
+Not to mention someone I can lean on for support during times of sorrow.
 Christ didn’t have to go through the Atonement, but He did.
 And because of Him, because of that knowledge, I know that I am loved.

-In future blog posts, I will write more about how my beliefs affect me particularly in regards to my cosplays and other creative outlets.
-But suffice to say here – my religious beliefs allow me to have an intense drive to develop my creative talents so that I may use them to help others, for which I am most grateful for.
+In future blog posts, I will write more about how my beliefs affect me particularly in regards to my cosplays.
+Not to mention other creative outlets.
+But suffice to say here – my religious beliefs allow me to have an intense drive to develop my creative talents so that I may use them to help others.
+And for that, I am most grateful.